 If the Router goes down, or isn’t able to operate properly, applications become unavailable to clients.
 This makes it crucial that the Router be built on top of a proven and reliable technology.
 The Router is a pluggable part of OpenShift, meaning that OpenShift users can choose a Router implementation that satisfies their requirements and preferences.

 A note about Kubernetes Ingress: The built‑in Kubernetes Ingress resource, also available in OpenShift, offers similar features for edge load balancing as the Router.
-Both NGINX and NGINX Plus support Ingress resources with our NGINX Ingress Controller for Kubernetes.
+Both NGINX Open Source and NGINX Plus support Ingress resources with our NGINX Ingress Controller.

-NGINX has a proven record of adoption on container platforms, with more than 10 million pulls from Docker Hub of its container image and more than a million pulls of the Ingress controller for Kubernetes.
+NGINX has a proven record of adoption on container platforms, with more than 10 million pulls from Docker Hub of its container image and more than a million pulls of NGINX Ingress Controller for Kubernetes.
 We are excited to extend our existing offerings to OpenShift users with Router implementations built on top of our technology.

 Key features of our Router implementations include: